Ellen Muehlberger

-Ellen Muehlberger is an American scholar of Christianity and late antiquity, professor of history and Middle East studies at the University of Michigan-Ann Arbor with appointments in classical studies and the Frankel Center for Judaic Studies.
+Ellen Muehlberger is an American scholar of Christianity and late antiquity, and professor of history at the University of Michigan-Ann Arbor with appointments in classical studies and the Frankel Center for Judaic Studies.
 She is the current editor of the Journal of Early Christian Studies.

 Career

 Muehlberger has taught at the University of Michigan since 2009.
 She was briefly a visiting assistant professor of Religious Studies at DePauw University.
 Her scholarship focuses on Christianity in late antiquity (300-700 C.E.) and examines specifically "rhetorical and historiographical methods Christians adopted as Christian culture shifted from being in the minority to being dominant in the later Roman Empire."
 She specializes in topics such as angels, notorious heretics and their deaths (e.g. Arius shows up on the list of people who died on the toilet) and has published on saintly women such as Macrina the Younger.
 She has also published extensively in the growing field of the study of Syriac Christianity.